- Your company's global identity certificate

 How to implement the LEI Tag+ on your website?

-Here is an Html snippet that contains the link and the image of the LEI Tag+ symbol that you would have to copy-paste to where ever you like within your website.
+Here is an Html snippet that contains the link and the image of the LEI Tag+ symbol that you would have to copy-paste to wherever you like within your website.
 Common places to place the image would be in the header, footer or on some page that has information about your service.

-Replace XXXXXXXXXXXXXXXXXXXX with the LEI code of your company:
+Replace XXXXXXXXXXXXXXXXXXXX with your company’s LEI code: